Help Students Thrive with a Master of Education in Special Education Degree

 - This is a non-licensure program.
 Completion of this degree will not lead to eligibility for a teaching license in Virginia or any other state.
 Students wishing to become a licensed special education teacher should consider Liberty’s Master of Arts in Teaching – Special Education.

-Military Benefits for the Online Master of Education in Special Education
+Military Benefits for the Online M.Ed. in Special Education

 Liberty University is dedicated to providing world-class educational experiences to military students across the globe.
 Whether you are a current service member, discharged or retired from service, or the spouse of a service member or veteran, we are here to support you every step of the journey.